Tiger King 2 release date: When do Joe Exotic and Carole Baskin return to Netflix?

 One of Netflix’s most popular docu-series ever returns for a second instalment and promises more gob-smacking moments as the shocking saga of Joe Exotic and Carole Baskin continues.

-Season one, which dropped slap bang in the middle of a global pandemic last April, saw the show centre on the bizarre life of Joe Exotic, the owner of The Greater Wynnewood Exotic Animal Park, and his battle with Big Cat Rescue’s Carole Baskin.
+Season One, which dropped at the start of covid lockdown last April, centred on the bizarre life of Joe Exotic, the owner of The Greater Wynnewood Exotic Animal Park, and his battle with Big Cat Rescue’s Carole Baskin.

-Quite simply, viewing figures shot through the roof on the streaming platform, as each episode delved from hilarious to bizarre until its dark and unsettling ending.
+Viewing figures shot through the roof on the streaming platform, as each episode swerved from the hilarious to the bizarre before a remarkably dark and unsettling ending.

+Now the cast are back to update us on all what happened following Joe’s imprisonment.

-Netflix, who confirmed a second season in late September, said the new series will offer as “much mayhem and madness as season one!”, alongside – what appears to be – an updated photo of Exotic in prison, complete with his trademark mullet and moustache.
+Netflix, which confirmed a second season in late September, said the new series will offer as “much mayhem and madness as season one” alongside – what appears to be – an updated photo of Exotic in prison complete with his trademark mullet and moustache.

-However, with the main protagonist still in jail following his 22-year-sentence, and Caroline Baskin allegedly suing Netflix for footage used in season two – which returning faces can we expect?
+However, with the main protagonist still in jail serving a 22-year-sentence, and Caroline Baskin allegedly suing Netflix for footage used in season two – which returning faces can we expect?

 Here’s all you need to know about Tiger King 2:

+Sadly though, one of the stars of Netflix series, Erik Cowie, died just a few months ago.
+Erik was well known as the man who ran the Oklahoma park in season one.

-The now 58-year-old is in the midst of serving a sentence of 22 years at the Federal Medical Center in Dallas, Fort Worth for an attempted murder-for-hire of Carole Baskin and a further 17 other animal abuse related crimes, many of which were discussed in Tiger King’s first season.
+As for 58-year-old Joe Exotic, he is in the midst of serving a sentence of 22 years at the Federal Medical Center in Dallas, Fort Worth for an attempted murder-for-hire of Carole Baskin and a further 17 other animal abuse related crimes, many of which were discussed in Tiger King’s first season.

 What is the cast for Tiger King 2?
 Is Jeff Lowe returning?